What is the meaning of “hunger-free” community?

 There are many ways in which you can make an effort to help the Center end hunger in the U.S.:

-If you are interested in donating to one of our programs or contributing to our emergency fund, please see our Give page for further information.
+If you are interested in donating to the Center or one of our programs, please see our Donation page for further information.

 Don't see your question answered here?